Where the girls are

 But women do a lot more than gab and gossip over bonbons and chardonnay.

-Sher Lawrence of Chetek, Wis., has traveled with her five sisters-in-law every year for more than two decades, always renting lodges or cabins in such places as Door County, Galena and the Cable area.
+Sher Lawrence of Chetek, Wis., has traveled with her five sisters-in-law every year for decades, always renting lodges or cabins in such places as Door County, Galena and the Cable area.
 They shop, cook, do art projects, golf, visit state parks and see what else there is to do.

 "We like to do new things and try new places," she says.
 "It's our time to get together and reconnect, to keep the bond really strong between us.
 We've turned on two or three other groups to this, too; they think it's awesome."